lczupryn/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

     * Run basic system test to validate configuration
 * If Docker is not installed -
     * Run basic system test cases natively
-* If Kubernetes was selected and is installed :
-    * Cluster started under Kubernetes, option for user to add system test cases, cluster stopped
-* If Helm was selected :
-    * Helm downloaded locally if not found
-    * Helm package built

 **FIX THIS:** - add animated gif